AlexKopen/GitHub-Stars/server/README.md

 ```

 ## Error Handling
-Sending an invalid payload will result in the following 400 response:
+Making requests to any endpoint other than `\stars` will result in a 404 response.
+Sending an invalid JSON string in the request body will result in the following 400 response:
 ```json
 {
     "Error": "Invalid JSON format in request."